Selectors

 above:

-id: "view_below_id" # This will match a view *below* that has the given id
+id: view_below_id # matches a view *below* that has the given id

-containsDescendants: # This will match a view that has all the descendant views given below
+containsDescendants: # matches a view that has all the descendant views given below

 Selecting one view among many similar